 Your employment relies on the availability of finite funds for a specific purpose that are not part of the university's general revenues.
-The funding supporting this short-term post is available for up to 4 months from commencement in post.
+The funding supporting the post is available for 2 years in the first instance from commencement in post.

-Appointments will be subject to satisfactory completion of a 3 month probationary period.
+Appointments will be subject to satisfactory completion of a 6-month probationary period.